sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 #### Competitions and Seasons

-The single competition.json file includes an arrey of competition-season objects with the following properties:
+The single competition.json file includes an array of competition-season objects with the following properties:
 - competition_id (unique identifier of the competition)
 - season_id (unique identifier of the season)
 - competition_name (name of the competition)